 - Household chores can actually be a great break from work throughout the day.

 - Keep your schedule as if you’re going to work.
 I “commute” (walk) to work for 30 minutes in the morning, walk during lunch, and “commute” for 30 minutes after work.
-This helps me get in and out of the work mindset for the day—plus it’s a great way to avoid sitting all day.
+This helps me get in and out of the work mindset for the day—plus it’s a nice way to avoid sitting all day.

 - Upgrading my Wi-Fi early on made all the difference in reducing what seemed like a daily frustration with a lack of reliable internet connection throughout the workday, especially with a partner who’s also working from home.
 Can’t even measure the return on that extra $20/month.

-- I’ve learned so much more about my partner’s career and just how different our Zoom calls are after eight months of working from the same space.
+- I’ve learned so much more about my partner’s career and just how different our calls are after eight months of working from the same space.

 - Collaboration is key!
 Leveraging Google Docs to share ideas has been a helpful way to avoid unnecessary meetings while still working through ideas and projects.